 I love the Napa wine country since it’s a quick get away from the hectic world and urban environment of the Bay Area and enjoying that Napa Valley vacation.

-There are so many things to do in Napa, but for me it’s basically about personal preferences, checking out some Napa Valley wineries, enjoying some delicious dining places and exploring on my own pace.
+There are so many things to do in Napa, but for me it’s basically about personal preferences, checking out some Napa Valley wineries, enjoying some delicious dining places and exploring at my own pace.
 There are so many some cool spots in the Napa Valley to hang out and do something unique based on your interest or hobby, it doesn’t always have to focus on visiting wineries and dining in the best places around the valley.
 Let me show you what I ended up doing on a quick weekend getaway in Napa.

 Since the valley is such a large area of distinct towns, cities and landscape, I wanted to base myself in a Napa city which a central location to explore the rest of Napa Valley.
 A quick check into my hotel base for the weekend at the Andaz Hotel in the downtown district makes it easy to walk around.
 Since I arrived mid-day, I was starving and wanted to check out the cool eateries at the Oxbow market which offers a variety of local favorite dining and casual eateries all in one location.